Becoming an Irish citizen through naturalisation

 - Send your Irish Residence Permit (IRP) if you are from a country outside the EEA, Switzerland and the UK

-See ‘Certification fee’ below for information about how much you have to pay.
+See the ‘Certification fee’ below for information about how much you must pay.

 You may also be invited to attend a citizenship ceremony.
 See ‘citizenship ceremonies’ below for more information.
 You are not able to apply for an Irish passport until you have received your naturalisation certificate.